Crassula nudicaulis var. platyphylla (Harv.) Toelken

 Crassula platyphylla, Globulea nudicaulis var. platyphylla

-Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing succulent, variable in appearance but generally only 5 inches (12.5 cm) tall.
+Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing succulent variable in appearance but generally only up to 5 inches (12.5 cm) tall.
 Leaves are bluish-grey, broadly oblong to orbicular with marginal cilia.
-The stem is short, more or less branched, carnose to slightly woody, hairy or hairless, with old leaves remaining attached at the base.
-Flowers are small, greenish, and appear in spring and sometimes again in the latter part of summer.
+Stems are short, more or less branched, carnose to slightly woody, hairy or hairless, and with old leaves remaining attached at the base.
+Flowers are small, greenish, appear in spring and sometimes again in late summer.

 How to Grow and Care